leonardr/botfriend/README.md

 can use the `--force` option, like this:

 ```
-./post --config=sample-bots --bot=anniversary --force
+./post --config=bots.sample --bot=anniversary --force
 ```

 # Bot anatomy

-So, you've got about ten examples to look at in `sample-bots/`.
+So, you've got about ten examples to look at in `bots.sample/`.
 Each bot directory contains two special files: `bot.yaml` for configuration and `__init__.py` for source code.